-But most of us don’t have the luxury of a dedicated library room, and that’s why I’ve gathered up a bunch of ideas for places to store your collection of treasured tomes.
-No matter whether you have a big or small home library, I’m sure you’ll find the ideal nooks and crannies to house your collection in the 40+ home library ideas below!
+Most of us have some form of book collection in our homes, even if it’s simply an inspirational array of cookbooks or piles of well-loved paperbacks.
+Some people might qualify as true bibliophiles and possess enough books to fill a whole room.
+But most of us don’t have the luxury of a dedicated room for a library.
+That’s why I’ve gathered up a bunch of ideas for places to store your collection of treasured tomes.
+No matter whether you have a big or small home library, you’ll find the ideal nooks and crannies to house your collection in the 40+ home library ideas below!

 1. Choose cube shelving

 The simplest solution when it comes to home library design is to run bookshelves along the entire length of a wall and up to the ceiling.
 Any kind of bookcases or shelving will obviously work where you have unused wallspace.
 But simple cube shelving is good because you can create a neat and symmetrical display of books as well as other objects and trinkets.
 Whatever kind of shelving you choose, make life easier and find someone to handle the bookcase assembly for you.

 Fixed, built-in bookshelves are another option for a home library and are a great way to utilise an unused corner wall space.
 A small home library beside a window can form a chic little home office.
 Luxe it up with a marble-topped desk countertop, mid-century wishbone chair and vintage rug.

 Need more home office ideas?
 You could also consult with an expert office decorator.

 Make your hallway more functional than simply acting as a corridor, by lining one (or both) walls with books.
 Go for wall-to-wall, floor-to-ceiling shelving.
 Or perhaps just add a few floating shelves, you’ll maximise your space while creating a much more interesting passageway.
 And if you have a wide hallway, consider adding a bench or other home library furniture to create even more functionality and ambience.

 4. Go for Scandi style